 Jan 17, 2014 — Insect-eating is catching on with some in the United States.
 But it's everyday behavior in many other cultures.
 Commentator Barbara J. King wonders how meat eaters and vegetarians in the U.S. react to dishes with grasshoppers and katydids as key ingredients.

-Jan 14, 2014 — Security questions such as, "What's your mother's maiden name?" are easy to look up online.
-So for an extra layer of protection, author P.W.
-Singer advises making the answer something counterintuitive, like pizza.
+Jan 14, 2014 — For an extra layer of online protection, author P.W.
+Singer advises making your security answers something counterintuitive, like pizza.

 Jan 1, 2014 — In softcover nonfiction, Sonali Deraniyagala writes about losing her family to the 2004 tsunami, Nick Turse explores civilian deaths in Vietnam, David Esterly shares his path to becoming a master woodcarver, and Bruce Feiler collects tips for building a happier family.
 In fiction, Ruth Ozeki tells the story of a depressed 16-year-old.

 Nov 22, 2013 — Dana Goodyear's new Anything That Moves is an eyes-(and-mouth)-wide-open trip through America's foodie subcultures, from raw food enthusiasts to underground supper clubs.
 Reviewer Jason Sheehan says Goodyear is a "fair guide to the underbelly," but doesn't exercise enough critical judgment when it comes to the crazier dishes.

 Nov 17, 2013 — Author Dana Goodyear has spent a lot of time dining with foodies who champion bugs as a meal.
 And horses.
 And brains.
 Whales.
 Leaves.
 Weeds.
 Ash.
 Hay.
 Even plain dirt.
 Her new book documents the adventurous chefs and eaters who are redefining Americans' relationship with food.